Introduction

 Today we will be making maps that can be published on the internet.

-For today’s lab, we will be recreating the NTS web map that we looked at all the way back in the second lab:
+For today’s lab, we will first be recreating the NTS web map that we looked at all the way back in the second lab:

 https://arc.gis.unbc.ca/portal/apps/mapviewer/index.html?webmap=bc5abed9cd044294882703e918c6419a#

-As well as looking at another approach to mapping the ICBC Crash data.
+After that, we’ll look at another approach to mapping the ICBC Crash data.

 Our first web map

-Start by creating a new project in ArcGIS Pro for your ‘NTS Map’ inside of your GEOG205 folder.
 The process for making a web map starts out exactly the same as a paper map.
 Where we will see differences is in the styling as we will not have exact control of what zoom or extent the end user will see; this will require making design choices that will be robust to different positions.
 This may mean making some compromises on the overall styling to ensure a consistent user experience.

-Inside L:\GEOG205\lab07\nts_snrc you will find layers nts_snrc_50k, nts_snrc_250k, nts_snrc_1m, and prov_territo.
+Inside L:\GEOG205\lab07\nts_snrc you will find layers nts_snrc_50k, nts_snrc_250k, nts_snrc_1m, and CA_ProvTer.
 Add all 4 layers to your map.
 You should have something as below:

 Rearrange the layers as follows